microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fix in bulletin MS16-065.
 [186985]
 * Added CNG certificate support to NCL code in System.dll.
 [195318]
 * An AccessViolationException gets thrown in HttpListenerRequest.GetTlsTokenBindingRequestInfo() if the RequestBuffer of the HttpListenerRequest has been moved by the garbage collector.
 This AccessViolation is caused by the fact that HttpListenerRequest is dereferencing a pointer inside RequestBuffer, without adjusting the pointer address the way other HttpListenerRequest methods do.
 This is now fixed.
 [204580]
+* When attempting to access token bindings from the GetTlsTokenBindings API, an Access Violation exception can be thrown if managed memory has moved during the request.
+Pointers are now updated to reflect any memory movement.
+[267430] [Added: May 2017]

 ## SQL